-This post is sponsored by KAYAK.
+This post about choosing travel destinations is sponsored by KAYAK.
 All musings and opinions are of The Professional Hobo.

 How do you choose travel destinations when the world is your oyster?
 Pick an activity you like and find all the places in the world to do it?
 Go wherever the flights are cheapest?
 Create a mission to visit all the “x” places in the world (such as wonders of the world)?
 Or just spin the globe with your eyes closed and drop your finger?